benjamincrozat/content/posts/laravel-testing-best-practices.md

 Of course, nothing is perfect, and other kinds of tests should be run like end-to-end testing (which in our context, consists of running tests in a headless web browser), but also manual reviews performed by human beings.

-### Fake remote services using Laravel's HTTP client
+### Make testing faster and cheaper by faking remote services

 Writing tests for remote services like a third-party API is a challenge.
 There often are rate limits that you can't afford to reach.